 Paper by Erik D. Demaine

-- Erik D. Demaine, Martin L. Demaine, Sarah Eisenstat, Adam Hesterberg, Andrea Lincoln, Jayson Lynch, and Y. William Yu, “Total Tetris: Tetris with Monominoes, Dominoes, Trominoes, Pentominoes, …”, Journal of Information Processing, to appear.
+- Erik D. Demaine, Martin L. Demaine, Sarah Eisenstat, Adam Hesterberg, Andrea Lincoln, Jayson Lynch, and Y. William Yu, “Total Tetris: Tetris with Monominoes, Dominoes, Trominoes, Pentominoes, …”, Journal of Information Processing, volume 25, 2017, pages 515–527.
 Special issue of papers from the 19th Japan Conference on Discrete and Computational Geometry, Graphs, and Games

 We consider variations on the classic video game Tetris where pieces